dyte-io/docs/docs/web-core/reference/DyteParticipants.md

 ---
 sidebar_position: 3
-web_core_version: 0.28.0
+web_core_version: 0.38.0
 ---

 <!-- Auto Generated Below -->

 <a name="module_DyteParticipants"></a>

-This module represents all the participants in the meeting.
+This module represents all the participants in the meeting (except the local user).
 It consists of 4 maps:
 - `joined`: A map of all participants that have joined the meeting.
 - `waitlisted`: A map of all participants that have been added to the waitlist.
 - `active`: A map of active participants who should be displayed in the meeting grid.